fev4/with-faunadb-abac-auth/README.md

 ### Create User `create_user` resolver

 Notice here the usage of the `credentials` parameter, which can be part of every document of every collection.
-We just happen to use it here for documents under the collection called `Users`.
-Here are the [docs of the `Create` function](https://docs.fauna.com/fauna/current/api/fql/functions/create).
+We just happen to use it here for documents under the collection called `User`.
+Here are the [docs for the `Create` function](https://docs.fauna.com/fauna/current/api/fql/functions/create).

 ````
 Update(Function("create_user"), {